josephg/egwalker-paper/reg-text.typ

 We implemented two versions of eg-walker: one in TypeScript that is optimised for code simplicity @reference-reg, and one in Rust (as part of the _Diamond Types_ library @dt) that is optimised for performance.
 The TypeScript implementation omits the B-trees, run-length encoding, and other optimisations, but its behaviour is equivalent to the Rust implementation.
 The benchmarks in this section use the Rust version.
+Details of the hardware and software setup of our experiments are given in @benchmark-setup.

 == Editing traces